bingomanatee/looking-glass-engine/ADVANCED_README.md

 known fields are in a ValueMapStream you can either remove unwanted values or reject events that update unwanted values.

+## *WARNING*: calling set/next from set/next watchers on ValueMapSet

+If you try to update a stream as a response to "set" or "next" watchers, you can generate race conditions.
+Your "set" will generate a manifest map from the previous edition of the ValueMapStream that evaluates after the triggering event.

+To properly set a store in response to data change, wait for the event to complete before setting additional field values.
+The best way to do this is to use `.watch(...)` listeners, which perform in this matter automatically.

+Alternately you can update the value of the event to include desired side effects in a single manifest, by using `event.next(updatedMap)` to include side-effects in a single transaction;
+note, this will side-step event observers.

 ## default stages

 Unless modified the following stages happen for each update: